HLRichardson-Git/Gestalt/CONTRIBUTING.md

 ### Design Decisions

-If you have a question around how we do things, check to see if it is documented.
+If you have a question about how we do things, check to see if it is documented.
 If it is *not* documented, please open a new topic on [Github Discussions, the official Gestalt message board](https://github.com/HLRichardson-Git/Gestalt/discussions) and ask your question.

 ## How Can I Contribute?